donavenom/visualizations/README.md

 I feel like this plot conforms to maximizing data density as I am displaying three sources of information (months, number of confirmed COVID-19 cases, and types of COVID-19 cases).
 As for maximizing the size of the data matrix, I increased the plot margins to allow for the distributions to take up more space.
 Also, I moved the legend into the chart area to allow more space for the data matrix.

 *Principle 4 - Escape flatland*
-I used color to display multivariate data (months and type of confirmed COVID-19 case).
+Multivariate data did not escape the two-dimensional flatlands, but presentation of multivariate data was enhanced using color for type of COVID-19 case.

 *Principle 5 - Provide the user with an overview and details*
 The x-/y-axis are labeled appropriately to provide viewers with information to make sense of the graph.
 Further, I provided a legend describing what each color means.